bright/new-www/content/projects/hs-baumappe-–-document-management-apps-for-construction.md

 *With the currently ongoing MVP release, the only point of criticism our users raised is the following: “We want more features!”.
 Therefore, the MVP release is a great success so far and we envision a lot more features to come in the app, together with our partner Bright Inventions.*

 **Leon Seiz, Product Owner at Heinrich Schmid**

+## What’s next for Heinrich Schmid and Bright Inventions?

+Our team is **working on other features such as time tracking and performance recording**.
+We plan to release another app version dedicated to a bigger group of end users. **The ultimate goal is to deliver mobile apps that all Heinrich Schmid construction crews will use**.